HichanBen/Quantum/README.md

-# Qiskit Tutorial: Quantum Circuits, Bell States, and CHSH Game
+# Qiskit Tutorial: Quantum Circuits, Bell States, and CHSH Game and VQE QAOA

 This repository is a beginner-to-intermediate tutorial for learning **Qiskit** and quantum computing concepts.
 It covers: